Barbog/deja-website/pages/en/burn-etiquette.consent-and-boundaries.md

   - Make sure that all sides are mutually in agreement prior to physical encounters (hugging, groping, spanking, sex)
 - Be respectful.
    <span style="color:#fdb913;">**Consent must be clearly granted**</span> from an individual who is clearly in control of their faculties enough to grant it.
-- If someone is not in control of their faculties,  <span style="color:#77011e;">they cannot grant you consent.
+- If someone is not in control of their faculties,  <span style="color:#77011e;">they cannot grant you consent.</span>
 - If someone’s behaviour is really disrespectful or downright dangerous and asking them to stop is not enough, make yourself heard or report them at the Info Center.